 A case study was done of a twenty-eight-year-old female that had intense neck pain.
 She began to seek the care of an upper cervical chiropractor and noted that after just one correction, her sleep began to improve.
 After five visits, her muscle tone, along with her neck pain, improved.

-Here at Solara Health in Calgary, AB, we use a gentle method that allows the bones to move into their original position without having to crack or force the spine.
+Here at Solara Health in Calgary, AB, we use a gentle method that allows the bones to move into their original position.
 This leads to a longer-lasting, more natural adjustment.
 Communication within the body can be restored, and neck pain may decrease or go away completely.

 To schedule a complimentary phone consultation with the Dr. Bohemier and Solara Health call (403) 266-2283 or just click the button below.